-From September 2016, Key Stage 3 targets will be replaced with Growth Pathways.
+From September 2016, Key Stage 3 targets have been replaced with Growth Pathways.
 Instead of using levels or sub-levels to assess achievement and inform feedback, the core knowledge, concepts and skills that underpin each subject will be assigned to 4 Growth Pathways.

 Growth Pathways and aspirational targets

 In order to provide pupils, parents and carers with a measurable indicator of how well learners are progressing and what they are currently on track to achieve at the end of Key Stage 4, pupil achievement in each subject area will be reported in relation to their current Growth Pathway.
 Each Growth Pathway will have a GCSE Target Range, this indicates the outcomes that pupils are on track to achieve if they continue to work hard towards achieving what is expected of them on their pathway.
 Once pupils formally begin to study GCSEs towards the end of Year 9 or start of Year 10, this KS4 target range will be replaced with a single aspirational GCSE Target Grade.
 GCSE target grades are now expressed as the new 9-1 grading system which have replaced the old A*-G grades.

 Using a target range instead of a single target grade during Years 7-9 emphasises that outcomes are not fixed or pre-determined.
 To reinforce the school's high expectations and the idea that there is no cap or limit on what pupils can achieve, Growth Pathways will be reviewed at regular intervals.
 Where a pupil is consistently working above and beyond the expectations of their pathway and if we feel it is appropriate, they will be moved up to the next Growth Pathway.

 How will pupil progress in relation to their Growth Pathway be reported?